Skip to main content

 In India, Neem is traditionally called "Sarva Roga Nivarini," a Sanskrit title reflecting the plant's deep significance in Indian culture.
 Ancient texts describe it as a gift from the gods.
 During the mythological churning of the cosmic ocean (Samudra Manthan), drops of the divine nectar (Amrit) fell upon the Neem tree, blessing it with healing powers.
 For thousands of years, Indian villagers have used Neem twigs as toothbrushes (datun), burned Neem leaves to repel insects, and bathed in Neem-infused water to purify the skin.

 Mahatma Gandhi himself included Neem leaves in his daily diet.
-The tree's versatility has been recognised globally - the United Nations declared Neem the "Tree of the 21st Century" for its wide range of applications.
-In every Indian village, the Neem tree stands as a go-to source of remedies, its branches offering traditional remedies for everything from fever to skin conditions, from dental care to metabolic support.
+The tree's versatility has been recognised globally - the United Nations declared Neem the "Tree of the 21st Century" for its uses across medicine, agriculture, and pest control.
+In every Indian village the Neem tree is the primary source of remedies, used for fever, skin conditions, dental care, and metabolic support.

 The reverence for Neem runs deep in Indian culture.
 During festivals, Neem leaves are hung at doorways to ward off evil spirits and disease.
 In southern India, the spring festival of Ugadi begins with eating a mixture of Neem flowers and jaggery, symbolising that life brings both bitter and sweet experiences.
 Ayurvedic texts dating back thousands of years describe Neem as one of the most important herbs in the pharmacopoeia, prescribed for conditions ranging from skin disorders to metabolic imbalances.

 Neem (Azadirachta indica) is a fast-growing evergreen tree native to the Indian subcontinent, belonging to the mahogany family Meliaceae.
 It can grow up to 20 metres tall with spreading branches that form a dense, rounded crown.
-The tree produces small white fragrant flowers and olive-like fruits, and is remarkably hardy, adapted to arid and semi-arid conditions across tropical and subtropical regions worldwide.
+The tree produces small white fragrant flowers and olive-like fruits, and is hardy, surviving in arid and semi-arid conditions across tropical and subtropical regions worldwide.

 Every part of the Neem tree - leaves, bark, seeds, flowers, fruit, and roots - has been used in traditional medicine.
 The leaves, which contain the highest concentration of bioactive compounds, are the primary part used in modern supplementation and research for metabolic health support.